 The Polar Express at Railtown 1897

-If you can't get tickets to the Polar Express in Sacramento, don't worry!
-Due to the popularity of the Sacramento event, the CSRM's sister organization Railtown 1897 State Historic Park now holds Polar Express train rides in the Gold Country town of Jamestown.
-Polar Express rides take place November 25–36, December 1–3, 8–10, and 15–17.
-Departure times will be at 4:30, 6, and 7:30 pm.
+If you miss out on tickets to the Polar Express in Sacramento, don't worry!
+Due to the popularity of the Sacramento event, the CSRM's sister organization Railtown 1897 State Historic Park holds Polar Express train rides in the Gold Country town of Jamestown in Tuolumne County.
+Polar Express rides take place Friday–Sunday from November 26–December 19, 2021 at 4:30, 6, and 7:30 pm.

-Ticket sales for the Railtown 1897 Polar Express go on sale to Railtown 1897 and CRSM members on October 10–11, 2017 and the general public on October 12, 2017.
-Tickets cost $50 per person or $200 per table of 4 for coach and $70 per person for first class seating.
+Tickets cost $50 per person for coach and $70 per person for first class seating.
 Children under 2 are free and must be seated on an adult's lap.
-A $6 per ticket service fee will apply at checkout.
-As with the California State Railroad Museum, you must be an active member of Railtown 1897 or the CSRM by September 5, 2017 to take advantage of member advance ticket sales, and tickets are only sold online.
+A $7–$8 per ticket service fee will apply at checkout.
+Tickets are sold only online.

-While it's further away than Sacramento (Jamestown, in Tuolumne County, is about a three-hour drive from the Bay Area), Railtown 1897 is a fantastic and fun destination for train lovers of all ages.
+While it's further away than Sacramento (Jamestown is about a three-hour drive from the Bay Area), Railtown 1897 is a fantastic and fun destination for train lovers of all ages.
 You can read all about our visit to Railtown here.
-Make a fun family getaway weekend of it and visit nearby Columbia State Historic Park, which will be holding Miner's Christmas living history events on December 9, 10, 16, and 17, as well as other holiday events throughout December.
+Make a fun family getaway weekend of it and visit nearby Columbia State Historic Park, which usually holds Miner's Christmas living history events and other holiday happenings throughout December.

 Promote your business here!